* Crimea parliament votes to join Russia, referendum March

 voted to join Russia on Thursday and its Moscow-backed

-government set a referendum within 10 days on the decision in a
+government set a referendum on the decision in 10 days' time in

 The sudden acceleration of moves to bring Crimea, which has